HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### Dissolve internal polygons to create an outline map

-Mapshaper’s most powerful tools are available through the *Console*, which allows you to type commands for common map editing tasks.
-One of such tasks is to create an outline map by removing the internal boundaries.
-For example, you can dissolve state boundaries of the US map in the previous exercise to get the outline of the country, like is shown in Figure <a href="#fig:mapshaper-dissolve">14.12</a>.
+A common map editing task is to create an outline map by removing the internal boundaries.
+For example, you can dissolve state boundaries of the US map in the previous exercise to get the outline of the country, as shown in Figure <a href="#fig:mapshaper-dissolve">14.13</a>.

 <img src="images/14-transform/mapshaper-dissolve.png" alt="Mapshaper lets you dissolve boundaries to create an outline shape."  />
 <p class="caption">
-Figure 14.12: Mapshaper lets you dissolve boundaries to create an outline shape.
+Figure 14.13: Mapshaper lets you dissolve boundaries to create an outline shape.
 </p>